Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_manip.rst

 After having introduced the initialization and structure of the three UniTensor types (un-tagged, tagged and tagged with symmetries), we show the basic functionalities to manipulate UniTensors.

-Permutation, reshaping and arithmetic can be used as introduced for **Tensor** objects before with slight modifications for symmetric UniTensors.
+Permutation, reshaping and arithmetic operations are accessed similarly to **Tensor** objects as introduced before, with slight modifications for symmetric UniTensors.

 permute:
 ************************************